Potassium is an essential mineral that the body requires for a variety of processes. Since the body can’t produce potassium, it has to come from food.

 Beans and lentils are both good sources of potassium.

-White beans contain good amounts of thiamine, folate, iron, magnesium and manganese, too.
+White beans contain good amounts of calcium and iron.

-Additionally, one cup (179 grams) of white beans provides 18.6 grams of fiber, which is almost 75% of the RDI.
-They are also an excellent source of plant-based protein (3).
+Additionally, 1/2 cup of white beans provides 4.9 grams of fiber, which is 18% of your daily requirement.
+They’re also an excellent source of plant-based protein (

-What’s more, a large review including nearly 250,000 people found that increasing potassium intake by 1,640 mg (about 35% of the RDI) per day decreased the risk of stroke by 21% (6).
+What’s more, an extensive review including nearly 250,000 people found that a daily intake of 1,640 mg of potassium was linked to a 21% lower risk of stroke (

-White potatoes are not always considered the most nutrient-dense vegetables.
-However, they are one of the best food sources of potassium available.
+White potatoes are one of the best food sources of potassium available.

-Summary Potatoes and sweet potatoes are excellent sources of potassium.
-A large baked potato provides 34% of the RDI, while a large sweet potato provides 18%.
+Potatoes and sweet potatoes are excellent sources of potassium.
+A large baked potato provides 1,600 mg, while a large sweet potato provides 1,110 mg.

-Beets are a deep red root vegetable with a naturally sweet flavor.
+Beets are available in various colors, such as deep red, purple and white.
+This root vegetable has a naturally sweet flavor.

-Summary Beets are a good source of potassium, containing 11% of the RDI per cup (170 grams).
+Beets are a good potassium source, containing 259 mg per 1/2 cup (85 grams).
 They also contain antioxidants and nitrate, which may provide further health benefits.

 Parsnips are a white root vegetable similar to carrots.

-Summary Parsnips are a good source of potassium, providing 12% of the RDI per cup (156 grams).
-They also contain vitamin C, folate and soluble fiber.
+Parsnips are a good potassium source, providing 570 mg per cup (85 grams).
+They also contain vitamin C, folate, and soluble fiber.